dontmatta/fluentd-blacklist-filter/README.md

 		type stdout
 	</match>

-Drop the <tt>out_bot_filter.rb</tt> file into your td-agent/1.1.17/lib/ruby/gems/1.9.1/gems/fluentd-0.10.39/lib/fluent/plugin directory and restart the service.
-Put the Gemfile inside the td-agent/1.1.17/lib/ruby/gems/1.9.1/gems/fluentd-0.10.39/ directory and run bundle.
-Put the filters directory on the same level as the plugin directory, with the ip_addresses.txt file in there.
+Drop the <tt>out_bot_filter.rb</tt> file into your fluent/plugin directory, put the filters directory on the same level as the plugin directory, with the ip_addresses.txt file in there and restart the service.

 Profit!